2016 Russian Defence Ministry Tupolev Tu-154 crash

-On 25 December 2016, a Tupolev Tu-154 jetliner of the Russian Defence Ministry crashed into the Black Sea shortly after taking off from Sochi International Airport, Russia, while en route to Khmeimim Air Base, Syria.
+On 25 December 2016, a Tupolev Tu-154 jetliner of the Russian Defence Ministry crashed into the Black Sea shortly after taking off from Sochi International Airport, Russia, while en route to Khmeimim Air Base, Syria, during the Russian military intervention in the war in Syria.
 All 92 passengers and crew on board, including 64 members of the Alexandrov Ensemble choir of the Russian Armed Forces, were killed.
 The aircraft had flown from Chkalovsky Airport and had landed at Sochi to refuel.

 Aircraft

 The aircraft involved was a Tupolev 154B-2, tail number RA-85572, msn 83A-572, which had been in operation since 1983, and had flown for about 7,000 hours before the crash.

-Crash
+Accident

 The Tupolev had taken off at 05:27 local time (25 December 2016) from the Black Sea resort city of Sochi, Russia, where it had landed to refuel, bound for Syria.
 Two minutes after takeoff, the aircraft crashed into the Black Sea, 1.5 km from the coast.
 Wreckage was found at a depth of 50 to 70 m.
 All 92 people on board were killed.